armandbradford/Project3/README.md

     elif (month == "Dec"):
         declogs.write(line)

     else:
         continue
-#This is what is going to go and print the answers to the questions for the assignment and display it to us
+# This is what prints out the asnwers to the questions we are answering for the assignment and is displayed in the output panel of VS code.
 print("Request Made")
 print(file_len(LOCAL_FILE))
 totalResponses = file_len(LOCAL_FILE)